amanuel92/BankingSystem/README.md

 This database will store important information about the bank operation such as employee informations, customer informations, and asset.

 An Interface application for Managers / Employees to:
-- sign up customers
+- Add new customers
+- Add Customer info
-- hire or terminate employees
+- Open Accounts (saving or checking)
-- process transactions
+- Process transactions (deposits & withdraws)
-- analyze performance of the bank
-- view account information
+- Analyze Customer Account Activity
+- Analyze employee perfromance
-- make changes to Customer information
+- update Customer/Employee information

 An Interface application for Customers to:
-- view account information
+- View account information (balance, transactions, etc)
-- make changes to personal information
-- make transfers between accounts.
+- Make transfers between accounts
+- Update personal information